Maria de Lourdes Belchior Pontes: Death

 Her death, which occurred on June 4, 1998, was described by the president of the Calouste Gulbenkian Foundation, Ferrer Correia as "the loss of one of the most notable figures in Portuguese culture".

 The City of Lisbon paid tribute to Belchior by giving her name to a street in Lisbon.

 The estate of Belchior was largely donated by her sister, Maria Helena Pontes Belchior, in part to the National Library of Portugal and the University of Porto.

 In the year of the centenary of her death, in 2023, several celebrations were held in Paris and Portugal.
 In Paris, on March 17, a study day took place at the Maison du Portugal André de Gouveia.
 The event was co-organized by the University of Paris Nanterre, Sorbonne Nouvelle, Sorbonne University, and Paris 8 University, in partnership with the Gulbenkian Foundation and Library.

 In Portugal, the University of Porto organized, on December 11, the congress "Maria de Lourdes Belchior: the woman and the books," at the Faculty of Arts, with the participation of Inês Belchior, a relative of the honoree, and contributions from Ernesto Rodrigues, Guilherme d’Oliveira Martins, Arnaldo Saraiva, and José Adriano de Carvalho, among others.
+A volume titled Maria de Lourdes Belchior: a Mulher e os Livros, authored by several of the contributors present at the congress, was subsequently published in April 2026, further contributing to the study and dissemination of her work.

 The National Library of Portugal, in Lisbon, also held a documentary exhibition on Maria de Lourdes Belchior, from December 20 to March 30, 2024.